Servideska/HPC/doc.zih.tu-dresden.de/docs/software/palm.md

 !!! note "Explanation"

     In the workflow with Intel, `mpirun` causes the use of an alternate underlying MPI library.
-    This means tremendeous slowdowns of MPI communication calls resulting in a performance loss of at least factor 8 for a test simulation with 4 processes on one node.
+    This means tremendous slowdowns of MPI communication calls resulting in a performance loss of at least factor 8 for a test simulation with 4 processes on one node.

 !!! success "Solution"